Skip to main content

 Ben joined Durham Law School as an Associate Professor in Public Law and Human Rights in September 2019.
 He obtained his PhD from the LSE, and LLM from Victoria University of Wellington (New Zealand).
 He previously worked at the Constitution Unit, UCL and was a Teaching Fellow in Public Law at UCL.
 Ben also worked at the UK Ministry of Justice in 2010 on the UK Cabinet Manual.
 Prior to joining Durham, Ben was a lecturer in public law at Queen Mary and then at the University of Hull Law School.

-Ben has worked on a number of areas, including coalition government, special advisers, legislative governance (how legislatures are run), government lawyers and parliamentary lawyers.
+Ben has worked on a number of areas, including coalition government, special advisers, legislative governance and parliamentary administration (how legislatures are run), government lawyers and parliamentary lawyers.

-In 2016 Ben was awarded a Leverhulme Trust research grant to carry out an 18 month project examining the provision and reception of legal advice in the 4 legislatures of the UK; in 2021 he was awarded another 14 month Leverhulem Trust research grant to examine parliamentary administration in the same 4 legislatures.
-He has also been co-investigator with Patrick O'Brien (Oxford Brookes) on a British Academy small grant project examining the work of UK judges after they retire.
+Ben has won a number of external grants.
+He was awarded a Leverhulme Trust research grant in 2016 to carry out an 18 month project examining the provision and reception of legal advice in the 4 legislatures of the UK; in 2021 he was awarded another 14 month Leverhulme Trust research grant to examine parliamentary administration in the same 4 legislatures.
+He was also co-investigator with Patrick O'Brien (Oxford Brookes) on a British Academy small grant project examining the work of UK judges after they retire.

 In spite of the grisly profile picture, Ben has a pretty moderate disposition.